Off-the-Beaten Path Amalfi Coast

 • Cooler (though still mild) weather

-If the less touristy, authentic, possibly cheaper experience is for you, off season is ideal.
-If you want a summer Amalfi Coast trip with everything open and running, and cost isn’t an issue, by all means, visit in the summertime.
+If the less touristy, authentic, and possibly cheaper experience is for you, off season is ideal.
+But, if you want a summer Amalfi Coast trip with everything open and running — and cost isn’t an issue — by all means, visit in the summertime.

 And there you have it.
 My best tips for an authentic, Amalfi Coast experience.
-Whether you prefer the larger towns with more amenities, or the hidden gems and less touristy places, the Amalfi Coast has what you’re looking for.
+Whether you prefer the larger towns with more amenities, or hidden gems and fewer tourists, the Amalfi Coast has what you’re looking for.

 Have you been to the Amalfi Coast?
 Is it on your list?